-Belgium: U.S. pharmaceutical companies have reported that in Belgium, there is a lack of adequate transparency in the development and implementation of government cost-containment measures.
-The United States has encouraged the government of Belgium to ensure that policies affecting the pharmaceutical industry are developed and implemented in a transparent manner and that industry is afforded meaningful opportunities to engage with the relevant authorities to address their concerns and to ensure the continuing development of their already significant investment in the Belgian market.
-Belgium charges a three percent turnover tax on all sales of pharmaceutical products and requires a price reduction for drugs that have been on the market for fifteen years or longer.
-Pharmaceutical companies are also required to pay a "claw-back" tax to the Belgian government, when government spending on pharmaceuticals exceeds the budgeted amount.
+Belgium: U.S. pharmaceutical companies have expressed concern about the lack of adequate transparency in the development and implementation of government cost-containment measures in Belgium.
+The United States has encouraged the government of Belgium to ensure that policies affecting the pharmaceutical industry are developed and implemented in a transparent manner, and that industry has opportunities to engage with the relevant authorities to address their concerns and to ensure the continuing development of their already significant investment in the Belgian market.